-After a lifetime of either buying whatever some travel blogger recommends or hoping "my credit card covers it," I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance for Canadians.
+After a lifetime of either buying whatever some travel blogger recommends or hoping "my credit card covers it," I finally decided to suck it up and do a deep dive into how to truly find the best travel insurance.

 And man, did it suck.

-The policies are insanely complicated, I couldn’t trust any affiliate-commission-hungry blogs and guides are full of biased misadvice, and there is no site where I can easily compare all possible policies.
+The policies are ridiculously complicated, affiliate-commission-hungry blogs and guides are full of biased misadvice, and there is no site where I can easily compare all possible policies.

 So I went old-school:

-I then combined their input with dozens of hours of my own research and comparisons to condense it into eight (relatively) simple steps to finding the best travel insurance for Canadians.
+Then I combined their input with dozens of hours of my own research and comparisons to condense everything into eight (relatively) simple steps to finding the best travel insurance for Canadians.